CCN TV6: News

 The TV6 News runs a full hour and a half from 7:00 pm which also has a radio simulcast of that program on 88.7 FM.
 The station also ran a half-hour newscast at 10:00 pm anchored by Michelle Awai with Damian Salandy fronting the weather forecast but this was discontinued in 2016.
 The station was the first to air a lunchtime newscast beginning in 2005 which runs for 15 minutes.
 The morning current affairs programme Morning Edition features interviews with top newsmakers in Trinidad and Tobago.

-The TV6 News is anchored by Desha Rambhajan, James Saunders and Seigonie Mohammed.
+The TV6 News is anchored by Desha Rambhajan, James Saunders, and Josette Deonanan.
 Dominic Kallipersad headed the station's newsroom on two occasions, in the 90's and from 2006 - 2016.

 The flagship 7:00 pm broadcast has been ahead in ratings since 1997, making it one of the most watched programmes in Trinidad & Tobago and is also the leader in bringing breaking news from around the country.